-Latest Varicose Veins Laser Treatment in Mumbai
+Varicose Veins Treatment

 Simply put, Veins are blood vessels that transport blood from various body parts to the heart for re-circulation.

-Varicose veins are changes occurring in normal veins, which when diseased, no longer work the way they are supposed to.
-Inside your veins are very small valves that open and close to help keep blood flowing in one direction – back towards the heart.
+To overcome the reduced pressure, inside your veins are very small valves that open and close to help keep blood flowing in one direction – back towards the heart.

 Sometimes, these tiny valves begin to malfunction, allowing blood to back up and “pool” behind the valves.
 Over time, the vein walls become weak and veins begin to bulge, causing the raised, welt (swollen vein) like appearance we see as varicose veins.
 Spider Veins are similar but smaller.